LunaCapra/CrewBoom/README.md

 ## Adding characters

 1. Navigate to your BepInEx installation for the game and open the `BepInEx/config/CrewBoom/` folder
-2. Copy any character bundle files (.cbb and .json) into the `CrewBoom` folder
+2. Copy your generated character files (.cbb and .json) into the `CrewBoom` folder
+3. **Optionally**, you can put the character files in `BepInEx/config/CrewBoom/no_cypher` to have characters only show up when synced via the API (SlopCrew) and not in your cypher selection.

 Optionally, you can edit/create a json file for your character to change whether they replace a character or not.
 You can find instructions on how to do this [here](https://github.com/SGiygas/CrewBoom/wiki/Character-Configuration#editing-the-json-file)